M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Chaining-Workflows/index.md

 ### Vault Application Framework

-<p class="note">The content below only shows the classes required for this to function.
-A full set of source code is included in the sample project.</p>
+The content below only shows the classes required for this to function.
+A full set of source code is included in the sample project.
+{:.note}

 ```csharp